-A. Duty to Comply
+VI.A.
+Duty to Comply

-1. The discharger shall comply with all General Permit conditions and requirements.
+VI.A.1.
+The discharger shall comply with all General Permit conditions and requirements.
 Any General Permit non-compliance constitutes a violation of the Clean Water Act and the Porter-Cologne Water Quality Control Act and is grounds for enforcement action and/or removal of General Permit coverage.

-2. The discharger shall comply with effluent standards or prohibitions established under Clean Water Act Section 307(a) for toxic pollutants within the time provided in the regulations that establish these standards or prohibitions.
+VI.A.2.
+The discharger shall comply with effluent standards or prohibitions established under Clean Water Act § 307(a) for toxic pollutants within the time provided in the regulations that establish these standards or prohibitions.

-B. Need to Halt or Reduce Activity Not a Defense
+VI.B.
+Need to Halt or Reduce Activity Not a Defense

-1.It shall not be a defense in an enforcement action that it would have been necessary to halt or reduce the permitted activity in order to maintain compliance with this General Permit.
+A discharger’s claim that it would have been necessary to halt or reduce the permitted activity in order to maintain compliance with this General Permit shall not be a defense in an enforcement action.

-C. Duty to Mitigate
+VI.C.
+Duty to Mitigate